GotAudio/AudioBookSlides/README.md

 - [X] 4) Test on system A1111 (note: some manual steps required).
 - [X] 5) Test input with different audio formats (.WAV, .AAC). (ffmpeg does not support .m4b containing images so rename those to .aac and they will work)
 - [X] 6) Finish Win/Whisper upgrade
+- [ ] 7) Enable Tortoise-TTS text-to-speech to convert text eBooks to .mp3 with AI narrator.
+         Sample: Cave Johnson from "Portal" video game reads "Oil Slick" by Warren Murphy.